MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-2a.md

 ## Validate Azure integration

-In order to successfully deploy AKS hyrbrid with Windows Admin Center, additional permissions were applied on the Windows Admin Center Azure AD application that was created when you connected Windows Admin Center to Azure.
-You can quickly validate those permissions.
+In order to successfully deploy AKS with Windows Admin Center, additional permissions were applied on the Windows Admin Center Azure AD application that was created when you connected Windows Admin Center to Azure.
+In this step, you can quickly validate those permissions.

 1. Still in Windows Admin Center, click the **Settings** gear in the top-right corner.
 2. Under **Gateway**, click **Azure**.
 You should see your previously registered Azure AD app.